mdng223/data-visualization/README.md

 - This will act as a solid base foundation to strengthen my development skills in terms of implementing and experimenting with various development tools.

 # Data
 ### Data is extremely small in scale right now due to the foundation of this web application still being worked on.
+Starting with financial data.
 - Users
 - Loans
 - 401k